ralna/defcon/README.md

 ## Running the GUI in docker

-To use the defcon GUI, a slightly more complicated procedure is needed.
+To use the defcon GUI, a much more complicated procedure is needed.
+We suggest installing FEniCS via anaconda as described above, instead.
+However, if you're very keen on GUIs + docker, here are some notes.

 ### Connecting X11 applications on Linux
 One needs to allow a docker container to connect to host's X11 system: